Mitigating Multimodal Hallucinations via Gradient-based Self-Reflection: Introduction

 \section{Introduction}

-Recent advances in Multimodal Large Language Models (MLLMs) have demonstrated remarkable capabilities in producing coherent and context-aware content across a wide range of domains~\citep{bai2023qwen, dai2023instructblipgeneralpurposevisionlanguagemodels, chen2024internvl, liu2024llava, ye2024mplug}.
+Recent advances in Multimodal Large Language Models (MLLMs) show strong ability to produce coherent and context-aware content across a wide range of domains~\citep{bai2023qwen, dai2023instructblipgeneralpurposevisionlanguagemodels, chen2024internvl, liu2024llava, ye2024mplug}.
 Despite their impressive advancements, these models remain prone to hallucination, wherein the generated text is not faithfully grounded in the visual modality~\citep{rohrbach2018object, li2023evaluating}.
 This limitation poses a critical barrier to establishing trust in the outputs of MLLMs.

 The hallucinations observed in MLLMs can be largely attributed to two fundamental biases~\citep{kang2023impact, li2023evaluating, kim2024discovering}. \textbf{Text-visual bias} refers to the excessive reliance on textual information—such as the input prompt and previously generated outputs—while neglecting the visual modality during generation.
 This bias becomes particularly pronounced in longer sequences, where MLLMs tend to depend more heavily on prior text and increasingly disregard visual cues~\citep{zhou2023analyzing, favero2024multi}. \textbf{Co-occurrence bias} arises from spurious statistical correlations embedded in the training data, which lead models to erroneously predict the presence of non-existent objects based on their frequent co-occurrence with observed objects in the visual inputs~\citep{li2023evaluating}.
 This bias is particularly challenging to mitigate, and existing approaches largely rely on statistical priors rather than offering statistically agnostic solutions~\citep{kang2023impact,zhou2023solution}.